KivalEvan/BeatSaber-JSMap/README.md

 For further explanation, see [Deno Manual](https://deno.land/manual).

+> [!NOTE]
+>
-**To first timer:** Make sure to initialise Deno workspace before using the script.
-If you encounter import error, you can ignore and run the (empty) script then it will automatically fetch the URL for you.
+> **For first timer:** Make sure to initialise Deno workspace before using the script.
+If you
+> encounter import error, you can ignore and run the (empty) script then it will automatically fetch
+> the URL for you.
 Alternatively, `Alt+.` on the error message may reveal fix problem solution.
+If
-If you are having issue of not being able to retrieve module, then cache or reload the module to fix it.
-To reload or cache the module, run `deno cache --reload yourscriptpath.ts` and restart Deno server if necessary.
+> you are having issue of not being able to retrieve module, then cache or reload the module to fix
+> it.
+To reload or cache the module, run `deno cache --reload yourscriptpath.ts` and restart Deno
+> server if necessary.
 If it still does not work, change to a different workspace.

 If you are using GitHub version and want to update to newer version, simply run `deno run --reload yourscriptpath.ts`; do note that it may break existing part of your code that